Tis’ the Season for Feelin’

 If you’re returning back to your childhood home or hometown, notice the moments that you spontaneously turn back into an adolescent.
 It’s all too easy to forget the progress you’ve made towards becoming a well-functioning and responsible member of society.
 A trip back home will always be a psychological minefield.
 Family dynamics, the roles, the smells, the memories…

 What can be done?
-Commit to an adult posture.
+The first step of our Festive Season Survival Guide is to commit to an adult posture.
 Adopt the physical stance of adulthood to counter the emotional reversion to childhood.
 Stand up straight, literally.
 Plant your feet, take a deep breath, use the voice you use in daily adult life.

 Journal Prompts for Regression at Christmas